T.E. Schlesinger

-T.E.
-(Ed) Schlesinger is an American engineer and physicist and since January 2014 has served as the Benjamin T. Rome Dean of the Whiting School of Engineering at Johns Hopkins University.
-Previously he was the David Edward Schramm Professor of Electrical and Computer Engineering at Carnegie Mellon University's College of Engineering, where he was also Department Head of Electrical and Computer Engineering (2005-2013).
-At Carnegie Mellon he served as the Director of the DARPA Center for MEMS Instrumented Self-Configuring Integrated Circuits (MISCIC), was the founding Director of the General Motors Collaborative Research Lab, was Associate Head of ECE (1996-2003), and was the Director of the Data Storage Systems Center (2004-2005).
+Tuviah Ehud Schlesinger is an American engineer and physicist and since January 2014 has served as the Benjamin T. Rome Dean of the Whiting School of Engineering at Johns Hopkins University.
+Previously he was the David Edward Schramm Professor of Electrical and Computer Engineering at Carnegie Mellon University's college of engineering, where he was also department head of electrical and computer engineering (2005-2013).
+At Carnegie Mellon he served as the director of the DARPA Center for MEMS Instrumented Self-Configuring Integrated Circuits (MISCIC), was the founding director of the General Motors Collaborative Research Lab, was associate head of ECE (1996-2003), and was the director of the Data Storage Systems Center (2004-2005).

 Biography

 T.E.
 Schlesinger received his BSc in physics from the University of Toronto in 1980, his MS in applied physics from the California Institute of Technology in 1983, and his PhD in applied physics, also from Caltech, in 1985.
 His research interests are in the areas of solid state electronic and optical devices, nanotechnology, and information storage systems.
 His work and the work of his students is of direct interest to a number of industrial partners with which he has collaborated on a number of projects resulting in practical implementations of his work.
 His work has focused in particular on Heat Assisted Magnetic Recording, Room Temperature Nuclear Radiation Detector Technology, and Reconfigurable RF Circuits.